2014 Roger Federer tennis season: US Open

 Federer was seeded second, following Rafael Nadal's withdrawal due to a right wrist injury, at Flushing Meadows and was looking to win the title for a record sixth time.
 He started his bid for an 18th Grand Slam championship crown against Marinko Matosevic with a straight sets victory, his 50th win of the season, and faced off another Australian, Sam Groth, in the second round, where he managed to beat the big-serving player in straight sets despite a few exchanges of breaks.
 In the third round, he was tested by the Spaniard Marcel Granollers as he dropped the first set of the tournament but was dominant in the following three sets.
 He battled another Spaniard, Roberto Bautista Agut, in the round of sixteen, defeating him in straight sets.
 In the quarterfinal, he defeated Frenchman Gaël Monfils, fighting back from a two-set deficit for the ninth time in his career and saving two match points in the fourth set.
-Federer then fell in straight sets in his semifinal match to a resurgent Marin Cilic, who went on to win the tournament.
+Federer then fell in straight sets in his semifinal match to a resurgent Marin Čilić, who went on to win the tournament.
 With the loss, it became the first time since the 2005 Australian Open that neither Federer, Nadal, or Djokovic featured in the final.